theapache64/FontAwesomeIconView/README.md

 # FontAwesomeIconView

-FontAwesomeIconView is an Android widget that can be used to show FontAwesomeIcons in your Android application.
+FontAwesomeIconView is an Android widget that can be used to show FontAwesomeIcons in your Android application. (based on Font Awesome v4.3.0)

 ### How to use?